katrinedstl/functions-website/README.md

 # ⚡️ Website running on Azure Functions

-This is a simple website renderer running on Azure Functions.
+This is a simple website running on Azure Functions.
 This is created for test purposes and should probably not be used in production.

 ## ⚛️ Client